prathameshnium/Scientific-Python-Snippets/README.md

 generate_local_pip_commands.py

-Asks the user for a folder and generates offline pip install commands for all package files found.
+Asks for a folder and generates offline pip install commands for all package files found.

 generate_squared_data.py